withgraphite/graphite-cli/CONTRIBUTING.md

 # Contributing

 Fun things.
-This will introduce merge conflicts
+This will introduce merge conflicts. this is for testing